 For the second leg of our trip to Thailand, we head north to Chiang Mai a Northen city very famous among backpackers and digital nomads.

 On our first evening, and after dropping our bags at The Grand Napat (great value for money!), we headed to the night bazaar for some refreshing beers and tasty street food.
 We liked the night bazaar so much that we had dinner there every night during our stay in Chiang Mai.

 The following day we woke up bright and early for a full day with elephants!

 I did a lot of research as I wanted to avoid the awful touristy places where you see drugged tigers and ride on saddles attached to the back of abused elephants.
 After hours on the internet, I finally found Baan Chang Elephant Park, their main objective is to rescue and protect the local elephants.
 They also make sure that the experience they organise for tourists is authentic.
 No comfy seats there, you will experience the real mahout‘s life for six hours.
 The cost of our experience was a little less than £100 including transport, lunch and clothing, so overall it is pretty good value for money.

 They came and picked us up at our hotel in the morning and it was honestly the most magical experience!
 We fed and rode the elephants and had the opportunity to bath them.
 If you’re not too squeamish they will kiss you in thanks!

 The bath part was my favourite.
 After hours in the blazing sun, you cannot wait to jump in the water with them, and you can truly see the joy in their eyes when they are finally in the refreshing water.

-Baan Chang Elephant Park offers various experiences, so if you are not too confident about riding, you can also spend the day caring for them instead.
+Baan Chang Elephant Park offers various experiences.
 You will be given a set of clothes there so you only have to come with a towel and a swimsuit.
 Showers are available on site so you will drive back to your hotel as fresh as a daisy.